rebelsky/sams-assorted-musings-reflections/grinnell-trads-bakery-run.md

 ---

 Followup: This tradition was fairly old.
-David Feldman '71 writes "I don't remember mass runs [6] to Danish Maid but it was common for those of us on Central Student Time to make 4:00 a.m. visits."
+David Feldman '71 writes "I don't remember mass runs [7] to Danish Maid but it was common for those of us on Central Student Time to make 4:00 a.m. visits."

 ---

+[1] Upon reading this essay, middle son informed me that I did take him at some point.

-[1] More on that later.
+[2] More on that later.

-[2] Yes, you would think that our students would find it natural to regularly go to downtown Grinnell.
+[3] Yes, you would think that our students would find it natural to regularly go to downtown Grinnell.
 Unfortunately, for some percentage, that's not the case.

-[3] Yes, student readers, that includes weekend nights.
+[4] Yes, student readers, that includes weekend nights.

-[4] Around that time, there was also a significant revamp of orientation, so it may just have disappeared as part of the revamp.
+[5] Around that time, there was also a significant revamp of orientation, so it may just have disappeared as part of the revamp.

-[5] No, I don't think they closed because the bakery runs stopped.
+[6] No, I don't think they closed because the bakery runs stopped.
 I don't even think that was a contributing factor.

-[6] When I wrote "runs" I meant "trips"; it's a colloquialism that some folks use.
+[7] When I wrote "runs" I meant "trips"; it's a colloquialism that some folks use.

 ---

-*Version 1.0.2 of 2017-01-22.*
+*Version 1.0.3 of 2017-01-27.*